lp190/Intermediate_Python/README.md

 # Intermediate_Python

 This repository consists of the files that I have been using to revise python.
-The learning material in this repository are based on the interactive course from DataCamp which can be found in:
+The learning material in this repository are based on the interactive course from DataCamp which can be found in the following link below: